 Depending on the protests and their participants, the Berlin police department sometimes has to protect the city and its residents from them.
 This was the case during the usual May 1st rally.
 As always, left-wing radicals among the participants wanted to use violence against the state, the same state which gives them the right to protest.
 The same applied to a Nazi march on German Unity Day: Again, police had to protect Berliners.
 Football hooligans are obviously hard to handle too.

 BDS and their Islamist Friends

-The same applies to other protesters who spread hatred, for instance against Jews.
+This is the case with other protesters who spread hatred as well, for instance against Jews.
 Police in the capital know exactly what to expect from the antisemitic BDS movement’s rallies or the annual ‘Al Quds’ march organized by people who have a lot in common with their BDS friends.
 Police know that the more hatred is being taken to the streets, the higher the danger of violence.

 Earlier this year, Berlin imposed restrictions on antisemites.
 The BDS movement’s hero Rasmea Odeh, a convicted terrorist, was pressured to leave the Schengen states.
 She was banned from participating in any political events, including protests, and she would have been deported had she not left voluntarily, at the last moment.

 But there are many more Berliners who oppose hate, including racism and antisemitism.
 On October 13th, after the deadly Nazi attack in Halle, thousands of Berliners took part in the ‘Unteilbar’ (‘Inseparable’) demonstration against all forms of hatred.